-B. Clients generally elect to have Ethos's advisory fees deducted from their custodial account directly.
-Both Ethos's IMA and the custodial/clearing agreement authorize the custodian to debit the account for Ethos's investment advisory fee and to directly remit that management fee to Ethos in compliance with regulatory procedures.
-In the limited event that Ethos bills the client directly, payment is due promptly upon receipt of Ethos's invoice.
+B. Clients generally elect to have Ethos' advisory fees deducted from their custodial account directly.
+Both Ethos' IMA and the custodial/clearing agreement authorize the custodian to debit the account for Ethos' investment advisory fee and to directly remit that management fee to Ethos in compliance with regulatory procedures.
+In the limited event that Ethos bills the client directly, payment is due promptly upon receipt of Ethos' invoice.

-C. As discussed below, unless the client directs otherwise or an individual client's circumstances require, Ethos shall generally recommend that Schwab or US Bank serve as the broker-dealer/custodian for client investment management assets.
-Broker-dealers such as Schwab or US Bank charge transaction fees for effecting certain securities transactions).
+C. As discussed below, unless the client directs otherwise or an individual client's circumstances require, Ethos shall generally recommend that Ethos' Custodial Firms serve as the broker-dealer/custodian for client investment management assets.
+Broker-dealers such as Ethos' Custodial Firms charge transaction fees for effecting certain securities transactions).

-In addition to Ethos's investment management fee and transaction fees, clients will also incur, relative to all mutual fund and exchange traded fund purchases, charges imposed at the fund level (e.g., management fees and other fund expenses).
+In addition to Ethos' investment management fee and transaction fees, clients will also incur, relative to all mutual fund and exchange traded fund purchases, charges imposed at the fund level (e.g., management fees and other fund expenses).